wijngaard/Playground/README.md

 * Fork this repository to your own account.
 * Clone the project on your development machine (git clone https://github.com/YourAccountNameHere/playground.git)
 * Open the project in your favorite Java IDE.
+* try to improve this Playground codebase to a 10 out 10

 Use Better Code Hub to find refactoring candidates
 -----------